The Error in Multivariate Linear Extrapolation with Applications to Derivative-Free Optimization: Introduction

-Following Powell's development of model-based DFO methods, researchers have been studying their convergence properties. \cite{conn1997convergence} presents an early investigation, where the Newton polynomials are used as a tool to maintain the geometry of the interpolation set and to bound the approximation error.
+Following Powell's development of model-based DFO methods, researchers have been studying their convergence properties.
+An early investigation is presented in \cite{conn1997convergence}, where the Newton polynomials are used as a tool to maintain the geometry of the interpolation set and to bound the approximation error.
 This tool is later reverted in \cite{conn2008geometry} to the Lagrange polynomials, which Powell originally used in his DFO methods.
-It is proven in \cite{conn2008geometry} that, with proper maintenance of the interpolation set, the model's error in approximating the objective function's zeroth-, first-, and second-order derivatives can be bounded by polynomials of the trust region radius.
-Models satisfying such error bounds are referred to as fully-linear or fully-quadratic models, and the global convergence of trust region DFO methods are then established in \cite{conn2009global} while assuming these model qualities.
-Constructing interpolation models using random samples is proposed and analyzed in \cite{bandeira2012computation} and \cite{bandeira2014convergence}, where the models are only considered to be fully-linear or fully-quadratic with a sufficiently high probability in each iteration of the DFO algorithm.
-Later theoretical works, including but not limited to \cite{gratton2018complexity}, \cite{chen2018stochastic}, \cite{blanchet2019convergence}, and \cite{cao2023first}, have acquired better convergence results of the trust region methods under weaker assumptions on the approximation models but have limited discussions on how these models can be obtained from sample sets.
+It is proven in \cite{conn2008geometry} that, with a proper maintenance of the interpolation set, the model's error in approximating the objective function's zeroth-, first-, and second-order derivatives can be bounded by polynomials of the trust region radius.
+Models satisfying such error bounds are referred to as {\it fully-linear} or {\it fully-quadratic} models, and trust region DFO methods are shown to converge globally in \cite{conn2009global} while assuming these model qualities.
+Constructing interpolation models using random samples is proposed and analyzed in \cite{bandeira2012computation} and \cite{bandeira2014convergence}, where the models are only considered to be fully-linear or fully-quadratic with sufficiently high probability in each iteration of the DFO algorithm.
+Later theoretical works, including but not limited to \cite{gratton2018complexity}, \cite{chen2018stochastic}, \cite{blanchet2019convergence}, and \cite{cao2023first}, manage to obtain better convergence results of the trust region methods under weaker assumptions on the approximation models but have limited discussion on how these models can be obtained from sample sets.